at0micr3d/theodinproject.com/rails/project13--odin-facebook/odin-facebook/README.md

 * [DONE] Treat the Posts Index page like the real Facebook's "Timeline" feature -- show all the recent posts from the current user and users she is friends with.
 * [DONE] Users can create a Profile with a Photo (just start by using the Gravatar image like you did in the Rails Tutorial).
 * [DONE] The User Show page contains their Profile information, photo, and Posts.
-* Sign in should use Omniauth to allow a user to sign in with their real Facebook account.
+* [DONE] Sign in should use Omniauth to allow a user to sign in with their real Facebook account.
 See the RailsCast on FB authentication with Devise for a step-by-step look at how it works.
 * Set up a mailer to send a welcome email when a new user signs up.
 Use the letter_opener gem (see docs here) to test it in development mode.
 * Deploy your App to Heroku.
 * Set up the SendGrid add-on and start sending real emails.
 It's free for low usage tiers.